tbrown/adventures/stories/1916-05-01-old-mrs-toad.md

 and come help us hunt."

 So Peter stopped his dreaming and joined in the search.
-Now there was one place where neither Peter nor Jimmy nor Unc' Billy had thought of looking.
+Now there was one place where neither Peter nor Jimmy nor Uncle Billy had thought of looking.
 That was in the Smiling Pool itself.
 They just took it for granted that Old Mr. Toad was somewhere on the bank.
 Presently Peter came to a place where the bank was very low and the water was shallow for quite a little distance